 The campus has a card access system that controls entry into our facilities.
-The residential halls are locked 24/7 and can only be entered by the use of an access card (swipe card).
+The residential halls are locked 24/7 and can only be entered using an access card (swipe card).
 All other facilities are controlled for access during the periods that classes are scheduled.
-Access cards will only work on those areas that the user is authorized.
+Access cards will only work in those areas where the user is authorized.